coldmanck/WebCrawler/README.md

 ```

 ## License
-It is released under MIT license.
-See the LICENSE file to see license rights and limitation).
+It is released under GNU GPL license.
+See the LICENSE file to see license rights and limitation.